 Current law allows the Division of Labor Standards Enforcement (DLSE), under the direction of the Labor Commissioner, to investigate employee complaints and to provide for a hearing in any action to recover wages, penalties, and other demands for compensation.
 Existing law (Labor Code section 98.1) allows the Labor Commissioner to file and serve a copy of an order, decision, or award after such a hearing.
 This bill would require the Commissioner to post a copy of such orders, decisions, or awards, on the DLSE website no later than 15 days after the time to appeal has expired.
-The Commissioner shall redact the name, address, and personal contact information of the employee or complainant from the publicly posted document.
+The Commissioner would redact the name, address, and personal contact information of the employee or complainant from the publicly posted document.

-The bill would also create Labor Code section 98.1, which would require the DLSE to post on its website the names and contact information of any employer with an unsatisfied order, decision, or award as to which the time to appeal has expired or an unsatisfied final court judgment based on the order, decision, or award.
+The bill would also create Labor Code section 98.15, which would require the DLSE to post on its website for seven years the names and contact information of any employer with an unsatisfied order, decision, or award as to which the time to appeal has expired or an unsatisfied final court judgment based on the order, decision, or award.
 Before posting this information, The DLSE would be required to provide notice to the employer; and the posting shall only be removed if there has been full payment of any unsatisfied judgement or the employer has entered into an approved settlement; and the employer has submitted a certification, under penalty of perjury, that all violations identified in the order have been remedied or abated.

 Next, the bill would create Labor Code section 238.05, which would provide that if a final judgment against an employer arising from nonpayment of wages for work performed in this state remains unsatisfied after 180 days after the time to appeal has expired and not appeal is pending, the employer shall be subject to a civil penalty not to exceed three times the outstanding judgment, including post-judgment interest.
+There would be an exception if an employer reaches an accord with an individual holding an unsatisfied judgment pursuant to Labor Code section 238, subdivision (b) and remains in compliance with the accord until its full satisfaction.

 Finally, the bill would create Labor Code section 238.10, which would allow a court to award a prevailing plaintiff all reasonable attorney's fees and costs in any action brought to enforce a final judgment against an employer arising from the employer's nonpayment of wages for work performed in the state, or to otherwise induce compliance by or impose lawful consequences on a judgment debtor for nonsatisfaction of such final judgment.

-Status: Pending in the Senate Labor Committee.
+Status: Passed the Senate Labor Committee and the Senate Judiciary Committee; Pending in the Senate Appropriations Committee.